MrDham/OpenTheremin_V4_with_MIDI/README.md

-# MIDI IMPLEMENTATION - V2.0
+# MIDI IMPLEMENTATION - V2.0 (New : MPE Compatibility)

 This repositoty includes software and hardware design.
 Anyway just the software part is modified here to support MIDI.

 It is synchronised with V4.5.0 from  GaudiLabs/OpenThereminV4.

-MIDI SW Version 2.0 has been improved to better support MIDI Polyphonic Expression (MPE) synthesizers (Support of monophonic aftertouch, list of CC for volume loop more in line with specific musical gestures of MPE instruments).
+Version 2.0 of MIDI SW has been improved to better support synthesizers compatible with MIDI Polyphonic Expression (MPE) technology (Support of monophonic aftertouch, list of CC for volume loop more in line with specific musical gestures of MPE instruments, first startup comfiguration compatible with MPE).
+MPE offers many advantages for the MIDI theremins.

-It also provides the capacity to save your favourite startup configuration in EEPROM so as it persits after power OFF/ON cycle.
+Version 2.0 and higher also provides the capacity to save your favourite startup configuration in EEPROM so as it persits after power OFF/ON cycle (see CALIBRATION below).

+### First user experience with Open Theremin (MIDI software version 2.0 or higher) paired with the Surge XT software synthesizer:
+If your Open Theremin V4 didn't come with MIDI MIDI software version 2.0 or higher, please read and apply "Installation" instructions provided later in this readme file.
+If you already have it, you can proceed to the following workflow:
+1. Install SURGE XT from https://surge-synthesizer.github.io/ on your computer
+2. Power your theremin, ground it properly.
+3. Connect your theremin's MIDI interface to your computer (if you have a "twin DIN" to USB cable, connect MIDI IN cable to the theremin)
+4. Let your theremin warm up and calibrate IT (with Pitch and Volume knob at 12 o'clock)
+5. Start SURGE XT and activate the proper MIDI input connected to your theremin in option menu.
+6. Configure audio properly in Surge XT (depending on your system)
+7. Activate MPE mode
+8. Select a fancy preset
+9. Play

+### About MPE (MIDI Polyphonic Expression)
+MIDI Polyphonic Expression is an attempt to adapt MIDI 1.0 protocol to polyphonic continuous controllers.
+The development of these controllers by the late 2010’s led to the development of software synths that can be interesting to play with a theremin because of their great Pitch Bend Range of 48 semitones allowing long glissandos.

+A global principle of MPE is to define one or two zones (called Upper and Lower Zone), each one having a Manager Channel (1 or 16) and a group of Member Channels (between Channel 2 and Channel 15).
+These Member Channels are purposed to distribute the polyphonic notes when using a polyphonic controller, each note being taken as a monophonic instrument.
+This way, each note can have its own Pitch Bend, its own Aftertouch and its own Continuous Controlers.
+Hence the name of “polyphonic expression”.

+A common setting of MPE synths is to have Pich Bend Range of Manager Channel set to 2 and Pitch Bend Range of Member Channels set to 48.

+Without entering into too much detail here, the theremin being monophonic, it simply needs to use one of the Member Channels (e.g. Channel 2 for the Lower Zone) and to have Pitch Bend Range set to 48 to be able to control properly a MPE synth.

 # OpenThereminV4
 Open Source Theremin Instrument